Angela Davis: Electing Harris will open space for more radical struggles

 She encouraged her listeners to think of voting as a collective and strategic act—in their own struggles in France as well as when they’re analyzing why the labor movement, communists, and the left in the U.S. urge a vote against Trump and for Harris.

-“It’s not just about electing Kamala Harris,” Davis again said, “it’s about opening space for those of us who are more radical than Kamala Harris to put the pressure for change, especially in the first place when it comes to the genocide in Palestine.”
+“It’s not just about electing Kamala Harris,” Davis again said, it’s about opening space for “those of us who are more radical than Kamala Harris to put anti-capitalist and anti-racist programs forward” and increase the pressure for change, “especially in the first place when it comes to the genocide being inflicted on the people of Palestine.”

 That radicalism was another prominent component of Davis’ message to festival attendees.
 A moderator asked Davis whether she still saw Marxism as a useful ideology for understanding the world.
 The answer: a short and simple “Yes.”
 She was then questioned about her many years as a leading figure in the Communist Party USA and whether her politics had become less radical since she left the party in 1991.